MarkPearlCoZa/Blog_General/_posts/2014-09-06-Regex-Notes.md

 - A Time for Greed, a Time for Laziness.
 - On the Edges: Really Need Boundaries or Delimiters?
 Use Them—or Make Your Own!
 - Don't Give Up what You Can Possess.
-- Don't Match what Splits Easily, and Don't Split what Matches Nicely.
+- Don't Match what Splits Easily.
+- Don't Split what Matches Nicely.
 - Design to Fail.
 - Trust the Dot-Star to Get You to the End of the Line